 The School uses a range of formative assessment, summative assessment, work sampling and moderation and pupil review weeks.
 Parents' Evenings take place through the year in addition to parent/child learning reviews.
 Parents receive termly written reports for children in Years 1 to Year 6.
 Children in the EYFS are continually formally and informally observed and these findings inform our assessments.
 Parents of children in EYFS receive a report at the end of each year.
-In the interim they are able to understand the progress their children are making through our Early Excellence Progress Tracking programme.
+In the interim they are able to understand the progress their children are making through our 2Simple Tracking programme.
 Nursery teachers provide opportunities to meet with parents throughout the year to discuss children's progress and ways in which parents can support their children at home.
 All teachers are available to discuss pupil progress with parents at any point during the academic year and provide weekly emails to parents.
 Amongst other progress tracking measures such as CAT testing etc., all children in KS1 and KS2 are assessed for progress in English and Maths on a termly basis.
+Phonics is assessed on a half termly basis for children in Reception to Year 2.